-Nevertheless, there remain important structural disadvantages vis-à-vis the Nordics.
-The Chinese economy is presently in the transition from a centrally planed economy to a marketbased one.
-Although the process has been continuing for 30 years, there is a large state-owned sector subject to soft-budget constraints.
-This was not the case in the Nordics, being market economies.
-The banking system, the capital market and corporate governance are still at a relatively early stage of development in China as highlighted in Table 1.
-The legal system concerning bankruptcy procedures, enforcement structure and the rights of creditors and debtors are far less developed than in the Nordic countries with a long legal tradition.
+Nevertheless, there remain major structural disadvantages relative to the Nordics.
+The Chinese economy is presently in transition from a centrally planned economy to a market-based one.
+Although the process has been ongoing for 30 years, there is a large state-owned sector that is subject to soft budget constraints.
+This was not the case for the Nordics, as they are market economies.
+The banking system, the capital market and corporate governance are still at a relatively early stage of development in China, as highlighted in Table 1.
+The legal system with regard to bankruptcy procedures, enforcement structure and the rights of creditors and debtors is far less developed than in the Nordic countries with their long legal tradition.

-4.2 Similarities between the Nordics and China
+5.2 Similarities between the Nordic Countries and China

-Notwithstanding the above differences, there are important similarities that provide a sound basis for lesson drawing.
-First of all, China's financial system is dominated by four large state-owned commercial banks and its financial reform and liberalization is part of the overall reform from centrally planned economy to market-based economy, which is also in line with China's WTO commitment.
+Notwithstanding the above differences, there are important similarities that provide a sound basis for drawing lessons.
+First of all, China's financial system is dominated by four large state-owned commercial banks, and its financial reform and liberalization is part of the overall reform from centrally planned economy to market-based economy, which is also in line with China's WTO commitment.
 This is similar to the situation in the Nordic countries in the early 1980s, where banks dominated the financial system and financial reforms were part of a movement towards economic liberalization, catching up with the rest of Western Europe, as well as a way of moving towards closer European integration.

 Secondly, China still has a large state-owned sector, which faces much less strict conditions when seeking loans from banks.
-Interest rates on deposits and loans are still controlled by the central bank with a floor for lending rates and a ceiling for deposit rates.
-The lending-deposit rate gap is relatively large, commercial banks are under protection of the central bank and interest income still dominates their revenue sources.
-The banking supervision is mostly administrative although it has made some progress towards risk-based supervision.
-This is similar to the case in the Nordic countries before liberalization, where interest rates were controlled, credit rationing carried out with large lending-deposit spread (Figure 9), real rate of interest were low (Figure 4), and stock and bond markets and foreign competition were kept at bay.
+Interest rates on deposits and loans are still controlled by the central bank, with a floor for lending rates and a ceiling for deposit rates.
+The lending-deposit rate gap is relatively large; commercial banks are under the protection of the central bank and interest income still dominates their revenue sources.
+Banking supervision is mostly administrative, although it has made some progress towards risk-based supervision.
+This is similar to the situation in the Nordic countries before liberalization, where interest rates were controlled, there was credit rationing with a large lending-deposit spread (Figure 9), real rates of interest were low (Figure 4), and stock and bond markets and foreign competition were kept at bay.

-As a corollary to direct financial market intervention and administrative measures, policymakers and regulators in China today have little experience in managing financial liberalization.
+As a corollary to direct financial market intervention and administrative measures, policy-makers and regulators in China today have little experience in managing financial liberalization.
 Monetary policy is largely based on quantitative regulations.
-This was also the case when the Nordics started on the road to financial liberalization in the 1980s.
+This was also the case for the Nordics when they started on the road to financial liberalization in the 1980s.

 Finally, on the external side, both China and the Nordics are open economies on the current account.
-The current export share of China as a percentage of GDP is similar to that of the Nordic countries in the early 1980s, around 30 percent of GDP (Figure 10).
-In a historical perspective, the Nordics have been benefiting from participating in the global economy, building their high standard of living on international trade and openness - a strategy similar to the case of China today.
-The capital account of China is not fully liberalized, the same held for Finland, Norway and Sweden before liberalization.
+China's current export share as a percentage of GDP is similar to that of the Nordic countries in the early 1980s, i.e. around 30 percent of GDP (Figure 10).
+From a historical perspective, the Nordics have benefitted from participating in the global economy, building their high standard of living on international trade and openness - a strategy that is similar to the case of China today.
+China's capital account is not fully liberalized, but the same was true for Finland, Norway and Sweden before liberalization.

-4.3 The case for lesson-drawing for China
+5.3 The Case for Learning Lessons for China

-We suggest a number of reasons supporting our case for drawing lessons for China from the Nordic experience of financial liberalization.
+We suggest a number of reasons to support our case for drawing lessons for China from the Nordic experience of financial liberalization.